Chunyu-Lin-bjtu/autoware-wiki/Overview.md

 * Leica Viva GS25 [[link](https://leica-geosystems.com/products/gnss-systems/receivers/leica-viva-gs10-gs25)]
 * Applanix APX-15 UAV [[link](https://www.applanix.com/products/dg-uavs.htm)]

-_GPS/GNSS receivers typically generate NMEA-compliant sentence (text), which is entirely supported by Autoware, via the serial interface.
-Therefore, we believe that virtually all GPS/GNSS products would be available for Autoware with the existing nmea2tfpose node._
+_GPS/GNSS receivers typically generate NMEA-compliant sentences (text strings), which is entirely supported by Autoware, via the serial interface.
+Therefore, we believe that as long as the device is NMEA compliant, virtually all GPS/GNSS products, would be compatible for Autoware with the existing nmea2tfpose node._